Concerted evolution

-This fundamental process operates in all organisms, even if it doesn't seem ultimately present at every moment.
+This fundamental process operates in all organisms, even if it does not seem ultimately present at every moment.

 Causes

 Concerted evolution (phenomenon of duplicated genes) may often be caused by the genetic exchange known as gene conversion.
 This other phenomenon is known as the "non-reciprocal exchange of genetic material between homologous sequences."

 Gene conservation can do a few things...